rgburke/grv/doc/documentation.md

  - solarized
  - classic
- - cold

 The solarized theme is the default theme for GRV and does not respect the terminals colour palette.
-The classic and cold themes do respect the terminals colour palette.
+The classic theme respects the terminals colour palette.

 ### sleep